Home

 Because you only record the money going in and out of your business account, you have more control over your tax liability.
 If you send an invoice of $2,000 to a client in November and they pay you in January of next year, you won’t pay tax for that transaction until the following year.

-This method might help you delay paying income tax on some earnings during a specific tax year — which can be especially helpful since small businesses have plenty of expenses and costs such as overhead, rent, and more.
-With this method, you can also lower your tax burden, for example, by paying some of your business expenses in November or December for services you’ll use the following year.
+This method might help you delay paying income tax on earnings until you collect the money — which can be especially helpful for small businesses with tight cash flow.
+You can also lower your tax burden by pre-paying business expenses in November or December, even though you won’t use those services until the following year.

 Drawbacks of cash basis accounting